 If so, you’re in the right place.
 I have some really simple strategies and suggestions for you that will have you smelling sensational (and feeling vibrant) in no time!

 There are so many DIY and non-toxic options to smell divine.
 Essential oils are my perfume now.
 I love knowing that the fragrance I am applying to my skin is safe and beneficial to my body, serving more than just one aromatic purpose.
 It is worth noting that essential oils are potent plant extracts and we do need to exercise caution when using them.
 Check out my favourite blends and brands of essential oils, as well as some safety information here.

 Some Of My Favourite Fragrance Replacements

-?
-Another simple option is to add some essential oils and water to a spray bottle to make a natural body spritzer.
+〉Another simple option: add some essential oils and water to a spray bottle and make a natural body spritzer.
 I would pop around 30 drops of your favourite essential oils into a glass spray bottle, add a pinch of salt and top with purified water.
 Shake well before each use (read my notes here on preservatives).
 This is also a recipe you could use to replace any room freshener sprays.

-?
-A handy way to freshen your car is to drop your favourite essential oil onto an old sock, rag or cotton wool and pop it in the cup holder, or in the compartment on the door.
+〉A handy way to freshen your car: drop your favourite essential oil onto an old sock, rag or cotton wool and pop it in the cup holder, or in the compartment on the door.
 It really is an effective way to scent your car for around a week at a time (oh, and peppermint and lemon is my favourite combo for this purpose).